 When faculty learn, via email from ODS, of a student's eligibility to receive note taking assistance through a volunteer note taker, they should:

-- make a brief announcement on the first day of class, following receipt of the request, about the need for a volunteer note taker.
+- make a brief announcement in class, via email, or on Canvas about the need for a volunteer note taker.
 Do not reveal the name of the student eligible to receive the note taking assistance.

-- encourage students to consider serving as a volunteer note taker by highlighting the responsibilities and benefits outlined on the Sign-Up Form.
+- encourage students to consider serving as a volunteer note taker by sharing our new recruitment video.